 One of the original feasts of Thanksgiving, Lammas (loaf-mass day) is an ancient English celebration during which bread from the season's first wheat harvest was consecrated during a Mass.
 It was customary for parishioners to bring a loaf made from the new crop to church on this day.

-The Lammas festival was officially adopted by the Christian Church in 1843.
+The Lammas festival was recognized by some members of the Anglican Church in the 1840s.
 In England, some people still decorate churches with sheaves and corn dollies on this day as they sing "Bringing in the Sheaves" and make offerings of corn to the Church.

 Gule of August